• Skip to content

 My Life, My Quit

 My Life, My Quit is an enhanced tobacco and vaping cessation program for teens under age 18 who want to stop using tobacco products, especially electronic cigarettes like JUUL.
-It’s free, confidential, and just for teens.
+It’s freeconfidential, and just for teens.
 For more information, click here.

 Pennsylvania’s 100% Tobacco Free Schools Toolkit